Actindo-AG/Documentation/Core1Platform/AdministratingCore1/01_MainAccountSandbox.md

 - sandbox: https://[host-prefix].dev.actindo.com

-> [INFO] You can identify by the URL if you are logged into a sandbox or the main account.
+  > [INFO] You can identify by the URL if you are logged in to a sandbox or the main account.
 ![Sandbox URL](../../Assets/Screenshots/Core1Platform/AdministratingCore1/SandboxURL.png "[Sandbox URL]")

 Each sandbox and main account has its own separated database.
-This means, that you cannot share data between the main account and the sandbox.
+This means, that you cannot synchronize data between the main account and the sandbox.

 **Sandboxes**
 You can create a sandbox as a copy of the main account with all data, that are currently available in the main account.
 But, after that a sandbox and the main account is not synchronized.

 You can install modules that are not yet released by Actindo, this means you can install it for testing purposes without touching your main account.
-On a main account, you can install released versions only
+On a main account, you can install released versions only.

 Each sandbox has an owning user.
 As an owning user, you can access the file system of the sandbox via SSH: